filipw/ScriptCs.AzureMobileServices/README.md

 And that is it!
 You can combine this functionality with other script packs, or simply use in your scripts to easily persist/retrieve data and information.

 This script pack works both from regular CSX script, and from the new scriptcs REPL.

+## Learn more

+You can learn more about this script pack in the [introductory blog post](http://www.strathweb.com/2013/05/scriptcs-and-using-azure-mobile-services-from-your-scripts/) I wrote at my blog.